animagr/bongocat/README.md

 - `mature`: 16,000 daily slaps
 - `flowering`: 20,000 daily slaps
 - `seed-bearing`: 25,000 daily slaps
+- `sparkle.png` (optional overlay shown on stage transitions)

+Restart the app after adding a new plant folder so it can be discovered.
+You can also change the daily growth thresholds in `bongo_cat/models/plant.py` by editing `PlantManager.STAGES`.

 Stage changes show a brief sparkle animation.
 Watering, wilting, harvesting, and multiple species are not implemented yet.